 Do any of the Scratch Beers ever become year-round or seasonal beers?

 Yes.
 For example, Scratch #4 was so popular that we made it a seasonal beer named Flying Mouflan.
 Perpetual IPA also began life as a Scratch Beer, which soon became a seasonal release, and finally the year-round beer that everyone knows and loves.
-Cultivator, Hop Knife, and Blizzard of Hops all went through several test batches in our Scratch Beer Series before we settled on final recipes.
+All of our Hop Cycle seasonal beers went through several test batches in our Scratch Beer Series before we settled on final recipes.
 While virtually everyone at Tröegs has ideas about new beers, ultimately this decision falls to John and Chris Trogner.

 What is Splinter Beer?

-The barrels in our Barrel Aging room contain potential future batches of our Splinter beer releases.
+The foeders in our Splinter Cellar and barrels in our Barrel Aging room contain potential future batches of our Splinter beer releases.
 Our Splinter Beers series are special limited batches that have been matured in various barrels, then bottle conditioned, and finally released to the public.

 Past Splinter beers include: Splinter Red (bourbon barrel-aged Mad Elf); Splinter Gold (Scratch #3 Belgian Tripel aged in oak barrels and doused with Brettanomyces); Splinter Blue (DreamWeaver Wheat matured in oak barrels with wild yeast and souring bacteria then aged on tart cherries); and Splinter Black (Imperial Stout brewed with cacao nibs and turbinado sugar, then barrel-aged on Ugandan Gold vanilla beans in virgin Pennsylvania oak barrels).
 We’ve also released three Bourbon Barrel Aged Splinter beers: Troegenator, Flying Mouflan, and JavaHead Stout, all of which were extremely limited releases.
 Please be patient; just like children, it takes a long time for the beer to fully mature (although the male beers definitely take much longer than the female beers).